vygr/ChrysaLisp/README.md

 Assembler/C-Script/Lisp 64 bit OS.
 MIMD, multi CPU, multi threaded, multi core, multi user.

-Runs on OSX or Linux.
+Runs on OSX or Linux for x64, PI64 Linux for Aarch64.
 Could move to bare metal eventually but it's useful for now to run hosted while experimenting.

 Allows modelling of various network topologies with point to point links.
 Each CPU in the network is modelled as a separate host process, point to point links